neondatabase/neon/docs/rfcs/039-compute-ps-protcol-v3.md

 (request LSN,not modified since LSN).
 It was done by introducing new command codes.
 So there was no explicit check for protocol version: if server receives new command, it assumes that it is new protocol version.
 After both clients and servers were upgraded to new version, new command codes were removed.
-Now V21 version of protocol is not supported.
+Then version was added to "pagestream" command used to perform handshake.
 Client has `neon.protocol_version` GUC specifying which protocol version it should use.
+So client informs server about protocol version it is going to use, but server can not ask the client to use some other protocol version, it can only reject connection request if it is not supporting this protocol version.

 ## Requirements